Lokergo-Dev/.github/profile/README.md

 <h2 align="center">Lokergo!</h2>
 <p align="center">some image</p>

-Job vacancy platform that integrates multiple platforms into a single compact and streamlined experience, enhanced with a recommendation feature, because we understand the difficulties people face when searching for job vacancies on various websites.
-This integration aims to increase efficiency and, as a result, accelerate the reduction of unemployment.
+<p align="justify">Job vacancy platform that integrates multiple platforms into a single compact and streamlined experience, enhanced with a recommendation feature, because we understand the difficulties people face when searching for job vacancies on various websites.
+This integration aims to increase efficiency and, as a result, accelerate the reduction of unemployment.</p>

 <p align="center">
    Try Now!